Rctho/ETL_project/README.md

 Used to_sql command to send to postgreSQL.

-Reviewed tables in postgreSQL database.
+Reviewed tables in postgreSQL database by querying tables.

 Reviewed tables in JupyterLab.